 TGbk editor: Change the following text on P43L1-L12:

 values or if the RSTA wants to limit the time duration of each range measurement sounding instance.
-If the RSTA intends to initiate When a TXOP includes both a TB ranging measurement exchange soliciting both an EHT (TB) Ranging NDP and a TB ranging measurement exchange soliciting (#1126, #1272) an HE (TB) Ranging NDP in a same TXOP, the RSTA shall:
+If the RSTA intends to initiate When a TXOP includes both a TB ranging measurement exchange soliciting both an EHT (TB) Ranging NDP or an EHT Ranging NDP and a TB ranging measurement exchange soliciting (#1126, #1272) an HE (TB) Ranging NDP or an HE Ranging NDP in a same TXOP, the RSTA shall:

-— (#1080)Begin with a TB ranging measurement exchange(s) that solicit(s) EHT TB Ranging NDP or EHT (TB) Ranging NDP, that use(s) non-HT duplicate PPDU for the Ranging Trigger frames, and that set(s) the More TF subfield to 1 in the Ranging Trigger frames.(#1273)
+— (#1080)Begin with a TB ranging measurement exchange(s) that solicit(s) an EHT TB Ranging NDP or an EHT (TB) Ranging NDP, that use(s) non-HT duplicate PPDU for the Ranging Trigger frames, and that set(s) the More TF subfield to 1 in the Ranging Trigger frames.(#1273)

-— Perform measurement exchange(s) that solicit(s) an HE TB Ranging NDP or an HE Ranging NDP Aafter all the TB ranging measurement exchanges that solicit EHT (TB) Ranging NDP are completed. (#1155), then perform the TB ranging measurement exchange that solicits HE (TB) Ranging NDPs. (#1273)
+— Perform measurement exchange(s) that solicit(s) an HE TB Ranging NDP or an HE Ranging NDP Aafter all the TB ranging measurement exchanges that solicit(s) an EHT (TB) Ranging NDP or an EHT Ranging NDP are completed. (#1155), then perform the TB ranging measurement exchange that solicits an HE (TB) Ranging NDP or an HE Ranging NDPs. (#1273) (#23, #24, #95)

+NOTE—The solicitation of HE Ranging NDP or EHT Ranging NDP is relevant to the Passive TB ranging measurment exchange. (#23, #24, #95)

 Resolution for CID 45